EQ2Emulator-net/database-data/README.md

-# eq2_data
+# EQ2Emulator Scripts

-Data for EQ2Emulator database
+This is the script that bring the world to live.